evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 ## Performance

 The Volkswagen ID.
 Buzz Pro has a maximum power of 150KW (204hp).
 The total torque is 310nm.
-The 0-100km/h sprint (0-62mph) is performed in 10,2 seconds.
-The top speed is 145 kph.
+The 0-100km/h sprint (0-62mph) takes 10,2 seconds.
+The top speed is 145 km/h.

 ## Battery, range, and charging